 Miguel Ángel Olea

-Mr Olea holds Master’s degrees in Engineering Management and in Operations Research, both from Stanford University.
+Mr. Olea holds Master’s degrees in Engineering Management and in Operations Research, both from Stanford University.

 Mr. Abdel‐Wadood joined The Abraaj Group from EFG‐Hermes, where he was Chief Executive Officer for the UAE and prior to that Head of Investment Banking.
 Before this, he co‐founded Sigma Capital and served as its Managing Director.
-Prior to that he spent eight years at Orascom Group as Director of Development and Investments and was a founding Board Member of Orascom Telecom which became a leading publicly-listed emerging markets telecom operator.
+Prior to that role, he spent eight years at the Orascom Group as Director of Development and Investments and was a founding Board Member of Orascom Telecom which became a leading publicly-listed emerging markets telecom operator.

-Mr Abdel‐Wadood has served on the Boards of several publicly listed and private companies.
-In 2002, the World Economic Forum named Mr Abdel‐Wadood a ‘Global Leader for Tomorrow’ and in 2007 named him a ‘Young Global Leader’.
+Mr. Abdel‐Wadood has served on the Boards of several publicly listed and private companies.
+In 2002, the World Economic Forum named Mr. Abdel‐Wadood a ‘Global Leader for Tomorrow’ and in 2007 named him a ‘Young Global Leader’.
 He is also a member of the Young Presidents’ Organization.